o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 1. Checkout the commit that's failing in AR (in this instance `85a0bd96daa4bd330d56bd817e8cdaf29d172b63`).
 2. Configure the TIAF script to use the following arguments, which you obtained in the [Prerequisite](#prerequisite) step.
+   - It's important to set the `dst-branch` to the same branch used in the previous step but the `src-branch` to the PR build where the AR failed.
+This is for two reasons: firstly, it ensures that you don't overwrite the historic data (as PR builds are not sources of truth and thus do not store their run data in the persistent storage) and secondly, it is required for generating change lists for unrelated previous and current commits (such as commits from unrelated branches).

     ```json
     {